Datalab-AUTH/MSc-Geoge-Dialektakis-Adversarial-Bot-Detection/README.md

 # Conditional-Adversarial-Learning-to-Enhance-Bot-Detection
-Source Code of my Diploma Thesis for the MSc in Data &amp; Web Science
+Source Code of the Diploma Thesis of George Dialektakis for the MSc in Data &amp; Web Science